TASO’s mission is to improve lives through evidence-based practice in higher education, helping people:

 This kind of evidence allows us to understand if there is an association/correlation between taking part in an activity and better outcomes.
 However, it cannot tell us whether the activity actually causes the improvement or if other factors are responsible.

-Type 3 evidence focuses on ‘causal impact’ which means it tell us whether an activity causes a difference in outcomes.
+Type 3 evidence focuses on ‘causal impact’ which means it tells us whether an activity causes a difference in outcomes.

 Comparing Type 2 and Type 3 evidence